Posted May 20, 2014Tweet

 Yes, I am sure.
 The new HARP mortgage program specifically has no loan-to-value restriction so that homeowners in Florida, California, Arizona and Nevada can take advantage of it.
 You can have 300% loan-to-value, and still be HARP-eligible.
 HARP is now unlimited LTV for fixed rate loans with 30-year terms or less.

 That's normal, actually.
 Not every bank will underwrite HARP loans to the letter of the guidelines.
 Loans with high LTVs can be risky to a bank.
 Therefore, some banks will limit their business to loans under 125% loan-to-value, for example.
 Remember -- just because one bank turned you down doesn't mean that every bank will.
-Apply somewhere else to get a second option.
+Apply somewhere else to get a second opinion.

 In general, no. As your home increases in value, its loan to-value decreases.
 So long as your loan-to-value remains above 80 percent, you should remain HARP-eligible.
 In the event your home's loan-to-value falls below 80%, you may have difficulty finding lenders to refinance your home.
 As always, remember to shop around.
 If the first bank you ask says no, it doesn't mean that all banks will say no, too.